 Contribute to the Scrapbook: During visits, attendees are encouraged to take photographs, draw a picture or create art inspired by what is seen, tally identified species, write down thoughts, create a poem, a Haiku, questions or curiosities about the target species or anything encountered at the location, i.e., bird, plant, butterfly, etc., or anything to do with the experience of visiting the public space.
 Contributions will be published to the WCAudubon.org website and shared on social media.

-Sign Up for WCAS Email Updates and Follow the Facebook Event Page to connect to community and get tickets!
+#3 Sign Up for WCAS Email Updates and Follow the Facebook Event Page to connect!